Pitrified/laife/README.md

 - [ ] : Vector db of the world entities
     - [ ] : Different tools
 - [ ] : Translate the map into a prompt
+- [ ] : Convert the prompts into langchain objects
 - [ ] : Assign a mission to a player based on the map
     - [ ] : If a mission is too complex, break it down into sub-missions
     - [ ] : Share the mission with the world: the player can ask for help